lusaxweb/vuesax/docs/components/switch.md

 ## Array Value
 <!-- TODO es -->
-For saving the values in an array, you could simple pass it as a value.
+For saving the values in an array, you could simply pass it as a value.

 :::warning
   <!-- TODO es -->
-  for using an array as a value we need to use the `vs-value` property inside the switch component.
+  For using an array as a value, we need to use the `vs-value` property inside the switch component.
 That is the value that will be added to the array.
 :::

 <vuecode md>